ModyQyW/react-native-starter-kit/README.md

 expo start

 # eject
-# make sure you know what you are doing when exec this!
+# make sure you know what you are doing when exec this
 # check https://docs.expo.io/versions/v32.0.0/expokit/eject/
 expo eject